oxfordeo/oxeo-flows/docs/aws-eks.md

   docker login --username AWS --password-stdin 413730540186.dkr.ecr.eu-central-1.amazonaws.com
 ```

-Create a cluster (this takes long):
+Create a cluster (this takes long).
+(But don't actually do this!
+Do it with Karpenter as described below.)
 ```bash
 eksctl create cluster --name oxeo-eks --region eu-central-1
 ```